Xuxunguinho/kiki_demo/README.md

-# kiki_demo
+# kiki_demo .Net 5

-kiki demo Project   .Net 5
+Small Project to demonstrate Kiki's potential

 ***Note***: *for the example, let's consider **a software development company that is hiring Developers**, these developers are evaluated based on some areas of knowledge such as: programming language skills, platform skills, and framework skills.*